 Every freelancer has more than one job.
 No matter what their trade, they’re also a professional marketer, accountant, consultant and so much more.
 Whether you’ve just decided to start freelancing to escape the corporate life or you’ve been making money on your own for years, getting clients and expanding your network is an integral part of your career growth.

 From developing a personal brand to making valuable connections that will propel your career forward, here are 10 tips to help you get more freelance clients.

 1. Use More than Just LinkedIn to Find Clients

-Although this social media platform is the staple for anyone in the workforce in 2019, it’s not the end-all, be-all.
-LinkedIn is a great way to apply for jobs, connect with people in your industry and explore some interesting opportunities.
+Although this social media platform is a staple for anyone in the workforce, it’s not the end-all, be-all.
+LinkedIn is a great way to apply for jobs, connect with people in your industry, and explore some interesting opportunities.
 But a LinkedIn profile isn’t the only way a freelancer should promote themselves or their work.

 Do update your profile with noteworthy achievements and big projects, but don’t rely on LinkedIn solely to attract new clientele.
 In fact, your LinkedIn should be used as a platform to substantiate your image and network with other professionals, not attract new clients.

 “But I still get messages from job recruiters all the time!”
 You may argue.
 Great!
 But are hiring recruiters your target audience?
 Unless you write B2B or work in career consulting, the majority of clients you want to work with aren’t going to magically stumble upon your LinkedIn profile and hire you based on that alone.

 In this day and age, most professionals have separate social media accounts.
 Not only does this help them maintain a healthy work-life balance, but it allows them to showcase their work in a natural way and connect with other people in their job market.